rweic/OoO_Processor/out-of-order/README.md

 This folder includes the source files for the out-of-order cpu, which includes these files:

-- fetch.v
+1. fetch.v

-\t This module fetch instruction from instruction memory.
+This module fetch instruction from instruction memory.

+2. decode.v